Partitioning and horizontal scaling in Azure Cosmos DB

 • You can easily do efficient point reads since you always know an item's partition key if you know its item ID.

-Some things to consider when selecting the item ID as the partition key include:
+Consider the following caveats when selecting the item ID as the partition key:

-• If the item ID is the partition key, it becomes a unique identifier throughout your entire container.
-You can't create items that have duplicate item IDs.
+• If the item ID is the partition key, it becomes a unique identifier for your entire container.
+You can't create items with duplicate identifiers.

 • If you have a read-heavy container with many physical partitions, queries are more efficient if they have an equality filter with the item ID.

-• You can't run stored procedures or triggers that target multiple logical partitions.
+• Stored procedures or triggers can't target multiple logical partitions.